IndiaSis/ToDoList/todolist1/README.md

 ### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify) -->

+# ToDoList
+ToDoList: Manage tasks seamlessly with this sleek web app.
+Built with HTML, CSS, and JavaScript along with use of Web Frameworks like React.js and BootStrap for easy customization.
+Perfect for organizing your day. #webdev #opensource